- Student Life

 Many students who come to the College have accumulated college credits through Advanced Placement (AP), College in the High School programs, or previous college experience.
 As you plan your program at Schenectady, it will help you to know how you can apply credit for courses taken elsewhere, or how you can be granted credit for other learning experiences you may have had.
 The following overview should answer your questions.

 First and foremost, we need your official college or AP or CLEP transcript in order to grant transfer credit.

 If you are applying for admission to the College, please request your official transcript(s) be sent to our Admissions Office.
-If you are already an SCCC student, have your transcript(s) mailed directly to the Academic Services Office.
+If you are already an SCCC student, have your transcript(s) mailed directly to the Registrar’s Office.
 We cannot grant credit for AP or College in the High School courses from a high school transcript.
 With the exception of peak registration or vacation periods, you should receive an evaluation of your transfer credit within two weeks of receipt of your transcript.
 If you took College in the High School courses from SCCC, we already have your records.
 You do not need to do anything other than tell your advisor about them when you register at New Student Registration.

 Secondly, there are limits to the number of credits that can be transferred in.

 There is a 30 credit residency requirement for all associate degrees.
 This means that you must take 30 credits of coursework applicable to your program at SCCC, in the classroom or via our online courses, in order to get a degree.
 Likewise, you must earn 15 credits at SCCC to earn a certificate.

 Transfer credit may be accepted for coursework taken at other regionally accredited academic institutions if it is applicable to your major and has a grade of “C” or higher.
 Courses taken at institutions of higher learning lacking such regional accreditation (including degree-granting proprietary institutions) may also be accepted if those courses are of equivalent content and quality as determined by the appropriate department Dean.